Identity Verification in the Healthcare Industry

 While the healthcare industry has reached a high level, it isn’t free from problems.
 Technological advancement has brought various challenges to the industry as well.

 The rise of telemedicine and online healthcare platforms in recent years has presented new challenges for identity verification.
-Robust verification systems have become necessary to securely verify the identities of patients accessing virtual healthcare services.
+Robust verification systems have become necessary to verify the identities of patients accessing virtual healthcare services securely.

 We review some technological advancement-related security issues in the healthcare industry below: